Outline of JaSECT

 ― Activities ―

-Seeking for the improvement and progress of researches and studies as well as to provide the high-quality technique of extracorporeal circulation for patients.
+Seeking the improvement and progress of research and studies as well as to provide the high-quality technique of extracorporeal circulation for patients.

-Performing the academic conference and the educational seminars for lifelong education; two major undertakings that are each held annually.
-In addition, we publish a quarterly journal, and conduct various studies and make recommendations on safety measures.
+Performing the academic conference and the educational seminars for lifelong education; are two significant undertakings that are each held annually.
+In addition, we publish a quarterly journal, conduct various studies and make recommendations on safety measures.

 ― Chapters ―